dseguy/php-error-messages/messages/too-few-arguments.rst

 + Check that the format (first argument), has only the required placeholders ``%s``, ``%i``...
 + Check that the ``printf()`` has enough arguments to match the format.

+In more recent PHP versions, this error message is now :ref:`%d-arguments-are-required,-%d`.